• Recipes

 • Season the pork with salt and pepper.

-• Add egg and 1 tbsp vegetable oil to the mixture bowl and mix them briefly.
-You don't need to mix it too much.
+• Add egg to a mixture bowl and mix it well.

 • Dip each slice of meat into the flour first and dust with extra flour.